 Click on the introduction video.

 Mathematical models have many uses in public health.
-Click on each icon to learn about the role of mathematical models.
+Click through the slides to learn about the role of mathematical models.

 Understand the spread of diseases or the future course of an outbreak